Explore Our Historic Houses

 Arbury Hall has been the seat of the Newdegate family for over 450 years and is the ancestral home of Viscount Daventry.

 Berkeley is a stunning mediaeval castle which has been the home of the Berkeley family since 1153.

 Much altered in the 19th century, Broadward Hall has a Regency Gothic appearance.
 A much earlier dwelling is recorded in a deed of 1650s.
 In 1672, hearth tax records Broadward Hall had 7 hearths - more than any other house in the area apart from Abcott Manor.

 Brockworth Court near Cheltenham is an atmospheric and part-timbered house that dates from the 1290’s with additions in the 16th, 18th and 19th centuries.

 Catton Estate has been owned by the same family since 1405.
-The new house built in 1745 is lived in as a private family home and retains most of its original contents and architectural features.
+The present house, built in 1745, is lived in as a private family home and retains most of its original contents and architectural features.

 Chavenage is a wonderful Elizabethan house of mellow grey Cotswold stone and tiles which contains much of interest for the discerning visitor.

 Chillington Hall is an enchanting 18th century house, it is a product of two differing Georgian styles.